Day out: Charmouth, Dorset

 The first fossils of this four-legged plant-eater, about 4m (13ft) long, were uncovered by Charmouth quarry owner James Harrison during the 1850s.
 They were sent to Professor Richard Owen of the British Museum, who classified it Scelidosaurus harrisonii.

 The staff are as bright and helpful as the displays, and they happily let our children put on the dinosaur head-pieces created by a local artist.

-It’s best to time a trip for just after high tide, with the sea receding, leaving hours to scour the shingle beach for fossils that have come away from the cliffs or been turned over by the tide.
-The best place is to the right of the visitor centre (facing the sea) towards a section of lumpy, grey cliffs – the result of a landslide in 1959 now known as the Black Ven.
+The best place to find fossils at Charmouth is to the right of the visitor centre (facing the sea) towards a section of lumpy, grey cliffs – the result of a landslide in 1959 now known as the Black Ven.

 It’s only a mile or so along the beach from here to Lyme Regis but due to landslides blocking the way this is only really accessible at low tide – the centre will have a timetable.

 A note of caution: the coastline is very dynamic here, and landslips are common (especially with last year’s wet weather), so make sure the whole family avoid the area immediately beneath the cliffs.

 In any case, the beach itself is both the safest and the best place to find fossils – cleaned and sifted by the sea.
 Fossil hunting is one of those outdoor pastimes where bad is good: wild weather often reveals more treasures released from their ancient settings.

 Searching soon becomes a happy obsession: a steady stroll, eyes flickering over the stones, occasionally punctuated by a shriek of ‘Eureka!’ and a gathering of the clan as a new treasure is discovered.